d-krupke/cpsat-autotune/README.md

 tuning may reduce solve times on a set of similar problems but could result in excessive solve times or failure on problems that deviate from the training set.

+## How does the Tuning Work?

+**cpsat-autotune** uses the `optuna` library to perform hyperparameter tuning on a preselected set of parameters.
+The output of optuna is then further refined and the significance of certain parameters is evaluated.
+Based on the assumption that the default parameters are already well-tuned for a broad range of problems, **cpsat-autotune** identifies the most significant changes to the default configuration and suggests these as potential improvements.
+It does take a few shortcuts to speed things up, while collecting more samples for important values.

 ### Recommendations:

 - **Robust Performance:** If consistent performance across a variety of